How to Offset Losses From Your Property Investment

 The answer lies in Public Ruling (PR) No. 12/2018.
 It states that: ‘Letting of real property is deemed as a business source if maintenance & support services are provided in relation to the real property.
 Both maintenance & support services should be comprehensively and actively provided, either by the owner himself or by another person or another firm hired by the property owner.

-The key words are ‘Maintenance & Support Services’.
+The keywords are ‘Maintenance & Support Services’.

 Thus, for Kate’s 1st investment property – the Vibe Condominium, her rental collection would be assessed under Section 4(d) Rental Income.
 It is because Kate has rented her investment property as an unfurnished unit to Jane (her tenant) without actively providing maintenance & support services.
 As such, Kate’s net loss of RM 3,500 from the Vibe would be a ‘Permanent Loss’ and could not be offset against her business income.

 Meanwhile, for Kate’s 2nd investment property – The Pariso Serviced Residence, her collection of the rental would be assessed under Section 4(a) Business Income, instead of 4(d) Rental Income.
 This is because Kate hired a professional hostel operator to help her actively provide comprehensive maintenance & services for her property investment.
-In Kate’s case, she is able to offset RM 2,200 in net losses for this investment property against her business income
+In Kate’s case, she can offset RM 2,200 in net losses for this investment property against her business income

 As such, Kate’s income tax filing would be as followed: